UnderLogic/toml-serialization/Documentation~/src/type-serialization/floating-point.md

 Floating point values are deserialized from TOML as a [TOML float](https://toml.io/en/v1.0.0#float).

+Underscores (`_`) can be used as digit separators for clarity.

 Scientific notation is supported using the `e` character.
 Any of the special values are supported.

 ## Example